proudloyaltier/timedia/README.md

 # Features

 ## Speed
-Three times faster then the competition!
+Three times faster than the competition!

 ## Incognito Mode
 Incognito Mode puts privacy first, hiding your userAgent, the navigator property, and localStorage, plus cookies.